 We want the ride, not the car.
 The milk, not the cow.
 The music, not the physical record collecting dust somewhere in our apartment.
 That’s reason number one subscription companies are growing nine times faster than all the other on the Fortune 500 list.
 Reason number two?
 Because unlike product companies, subscription companies know their customers.
 They offer ongoing value which leads to recurring revenue.

-How to deliver ongoing value.
+To reduce your churn rate you need to deliver ongoing value.

 Lesson #1: Traditional Business Models Are Obsolete.
 We’re In The Era Of Subscription Economy

 More than half of the companies that appeared on the Fortune 500 list in the year 2000 are now gone.
 As Tien Tzuo says in the book, “The life expectancy of a Fortune 500 company in 1975 was seventy-five years—today you have fifteen years to enjoy your time on the list before it’s lights out.”
 Why?
 Well, there are three main reasons: mergers, acquisitions, bankruptcies.
 As you can imagine, the main reason is the last one.

 But instead of digging graves to check why these companies no longer exist, the author prompts us to take a look at the companies that have stayed.

 Big companies like GE and IBM that are still on the Fortune 500 list no longer talk about their hardware – mainframes, chips, etc. They obsess about their digital solutions.
 Focus on achieving certain outcomes for their clients, not just selling them equipment.
 The core of their business switched from hardware to providing services.